 But this isn’t the only filming locations post I have luckily.
 If you’re after locations for The Notebook in Charleston, South Carolina or want even more than this post contains from Dawson’s Creek to Nicholas Sparks films (including some that are also focused on in this piece) – but were filmed in Southport, North Carolina – then you found the right place!

 In this post however, I cover all the Nicholas Sparks filming locations you can find for a few select East Coast regions from the films: A Walk to Remember, Safe Haven, Nights in Rodanthe and The Last Song – some of my all time favourite Nicholas Sparks films!

-All of these films are favourites of mine, and have played a large part in my love of the Southern East Coast of the United States; from North Carolina down to Georgia.
+All of these films have played a large part in my love of the Southern East Coast of the United States.
 These films feature some beautiful towns, ultimately making these stories so visually picturesque; and a place that anyone would want to live in.
 These towns are truly characters in the films themselves.
 I recently returned to all of these towns in 2017, so be sure to check and see what other locations I found on that trip…some i’ve waited years to get back and see!

 So where can you see some of these beautiful places that takes you right inside the land of Nicholas Sparks?

 Nicholas Sparks North Carolina Locations:

 Wilmington is known for being the ‘Hollywood of the East Coast’.
 With television series including Dawson’s Creek, One Tree Hill, Revolution and Under the Dome filming here, there is a lot to see around town.
 There have been various films shot here, with Domestic Disturbance, Summer Catch and Stuck in Love just a handful of the titles calling this place home too.